 We'll start with the basics.

-Regardless, the bottom line is that your dog can absolutely suffer from allergies and your veterinarian may recommend Benadryl to alleviate your dog's symptoms.
+The bottom line is that your dog can absolutely suffer from allergies.
+Your veterinarian may recommend Benadryl to alleviate your dog's allergy symptoms.

 - Seasonal allergies

 - Food allergies